 People often ask if I’m sick of shooting weddings yet.
-Or other vendors behind the scenes do that whole “so…wouldn’t you rather be somewhere else right now?” schtick.
-No I would NOT like to be somewhere else.
+Not even close.
 In fact, I wish every wedding was longer.
 I’m never ready to pack up my gear and leave.
 I cry at every wedding.
-I get emotionally attached to every couple.
+I get attached to every couple.
 I hold you all in my heart forever.
 In fact, I often wonder if it would be creepy to have a wall in my home or office with all of my beloved couples.
 That’s not weird, right?

-Either way, we’ve been through a lot together.
-We had to grieve the loss of their first venue (a popular hangar/warehouse who went out of business, jilting many couples at the altar).
-Then panic for weeks over an incoming cold front.
+Leading up to the big day, we’d been through a lot together.
+We had to grieve the loss of their first venue (a popular hangar/warehouse that went out of business, jilting many couples at the altar).
+Next, panic for weeks over an incoming cold front.
 But in the end, OH.
 MY.
 GOD.
 It was the kind of wedding day I dreamed of when I moved back to Florida.
-Sun soaked.
+Sun-soaked.
 Warm.
 Joyful.
 The air smelled like camomile tea and honey.
-Which is saying a lot because a beautiful day in England will ruin beautiful days for you anywhere else in the world.
+Which is saying a lot because beautiful days in England ruined beautiful days for me anywhere else in the world.

 “I have always loved her.
 This is the romance people write about and I’m living it.”

 I’ve known these two since we were all kids.
 We all met at “school”.
 I say “school” because we were homeschooled but belonged to the same co-op and we “went to school” every Friday.

 They were each other’s first everything.
 And now they are each other’s last everything.

 “Our break up had been bad.
 Scorched earth.
 No survivors.
 And I knew at a minimum I needed to reach her just to say I was sorry.”